-Appendix 1: Glossary of Terms
+Appendix 2: Glossary of Terms

-Alternative education A "with" and "without" measure of the percent of students who would still be able to avail themselves of education if the college under analysis did not exist.
-An estimate of 10%, for example, means that 10% of students do not depend directly on the existence of the college in order to obtain their education.
+Alternative education A "with" and "without" measure of the percent of students who would still be able to avail themselves of education if the colleges under analysis did not exist.
+An estimate of 10%, for example, means that 10% of students do not depend directly on the existence of the colleges in order to obtain their education.

-Alternative use of funds A measure of how monies that are currently used to fund the college might otherwise have been used if the college did not exist.
+Alternative use of funds A measure of how monies that are currently used to fund the colleges might otherwise have been used if the colleges did not exist.